xplosionmind/tommi.space/content/jam/public/tommi.space.md

 - [Matomo](https://matomo.org 'Matomo') is the go-to Google Analytics alternative, but, as such, it has many features that I do not need and that make it quite heavy.
 - [Plausible](https://plausible.io 'Plausible Analytics') is the analytics service I have been using in the last two years, even though it does not feel 100% right, even if it nicely does the work I require.
 Probably, it is because it costs me a little more than 30€ a year, and I would like to avoid such expense.

-Of course, I prefer to self-host analytics, but as of right now Matomo is the only analytics platform packaged for YunoHost (the OS I am using on [[Nebuchadnezzar|Xplosion Server]]).
+Of course, I prefer to self-host analytics, but as of right now Matomo is the only analytics platform packaged for YunoHost (the OS I am using on [Xplosion Server](Nebuchadnezzar.md)).
 As soon as any light analytics software will get packaged for YunoHost, I will switch to it.

 <p class='date'><time datetime='2022-03-23T16:21:06+01:00'>Wednesday, March 23<sup>rd</sup> 2022</time></p>